SoftwareEngineeringToolDemos/ICSE-2014-TEAMSCALE/build-vm/README.md

     ```
 3. Vagrant will start the VM and provision it.
 Please be patient as the VM will reload after provisioning completes.

-After VM is provisioned and it reloads :-
+##### After VM is provisioned and it reloads :
-    a.
-You will see Eclipse, a gnome-terminal and Firefox on startup.
+1. You will see Eclipse, a gnome-terminal and Firefox on startup.
-    b.
-On the terminal execute the command:
+2. On the terminal execute the command:
     ```
     $ sudo ./teamscale.sh
     ```
-    c.
-On Firefox, refresh the tab :- `http://localhost:8080` (can take a few minutes to load).
+3. On Firefox, refresh the tab :- `http://localhost:8080` (can take a few minutes to load).
-    d.
-Refer to the Readme.txt file on VM's Desktop for steps to run the tool.
+4. Refer to the Readme.txt file on VM's Desktop for steps to run the tool.

 #### Note :
  -  The vagrant reload plugin must be installed prior to running the "vagrant up" command.